charliexchen/Ant-IRL/README.md

 ## Building an Environment

-With the above setup, we can implement a state-action-reward loop, which forms the basis of an RL environment.
-The robot would walk forth, collect data, train on that data and repeat the process using the RL algorithm of choice.
+With the above setup, we can implement a state-action-reward loop, which forms the basis of the MDP.
+The robot would walk forth, collect data, train on that data using one's RL algorithm of choice, before resetting.

-* State consists of sensor inputs, absolute position, orientation, servo positions, creating a 22-dimensional vector (simplified version removes sensor data)
+* State consists of sensor inputs, absolute position, orientation, servo positions, creating a 22-dimensional vector (The simplified version of the environment removes sensor inputs, reducing the dimensionality to 12)
-* Actions are 8 dimensions, consisting of either new servo positions or deltas between the current position to the next.
+* Actions are 8 dimensional vectors representing either new absolute servo positions or deltas between the current position to the next.
-* Reward is based on position, with +2 if it reaches the end of the field, -1 if it goes too far off the side and up to 1 for moving from left to right. (velocity dotted with the normalised orientation vector in the simplified version)
+* Reward is based on position, with +2 if it reaches the end of the field, -1 if it goes too far off the side and up to 1 for moving from left to right.
+The simplfied version of the envionment has the velocity dotted with the normalised orientation vector as the reward (essentially the forward speed).

 A hand engineered walk cycle is also implemented.
 This was done for three reasons:
 * Given a target and the robot's position, you can let the robot move up/down/left/right until it reached the target.
 This gives us a reliable method of resetting the robot's position after running an episode.
 * We can collect data on this fixed walk cycle (in particular accelerometer/gyro data) in order to pretrain policiy/value functions.
-* This makes room for lots of fun future, non deep learning projects.
+* This makes room for lots of fun, future, non deep-learning projects.
 I can simply map the commands to keyboard/some other controller, and we basically have a walker which can reliably move in any direction.

 ## Implementing and Running AAC